diso/diso/wordpress/xrds-simple/trunk/readme.txt

 own service endpoints to be included in the XRDS service document for the domain.

+As of version 1.1, this library requires PHP5.

 [XRDS-Simple]: http://xrds-simple.net/
 [OpenID]: http://openid.net/
 [OAuth]: http://oauth.net/